hslbck/gnome-shell-extension-radio/README.md

 ### Features
 * Manage radio station list
 * Mark stations as favourites
-* Middle click to quick start/stop last played station
+* Middle click to start/stop last played station
+* Cyrillic tag support (nielsrune): Usage description in pull request comment https://github.com/hslbck/gnome-shell-extension-radio/pull/18

 ### Notice when updating this extension - Preventing loss of configured channels
 * An update through the extension page will replace your copy of this extension with the updated files